gift-framework/gift/legacy/CONTRIBUTING.md

 5. **Submit a pull request** with a clear description

 ### Pull Request Template
-Use the provided [pull request template](.github/pull_request_template.md) to ensure all necessary information is included.
+Use the provided **pull request template** - (see section below) to ensure all necessary information is included.

 ### Review Process
 - All PRs require review from maintainers